Cover of Annals / Histories

 GBM Assessment (Score: 8/10)

 Tacitus' Annals and Histories represent the greatest achievement in Roman historical writing, offering a penetrating and often devastating analysis of imperial tyranny under the Julio-Claudian and Flavian emperors.
-The Annals contain the earliest Roman reference to Christ and the persecution of Christians (Book 15, Chapter 44), making them a document of extraordinary historical significance.
+The Annals contain the earliest Roman reference to Christ and the persecution of Christians (Book 15, Chapter 44), making them a document of exceptional historical significance.

-Tacitus chronicled the reigns of the Julio-Claudian and Flavian emperors with a mordant style and unflinching honesty that have made his works essential reading for anyone seeking to understand the mechanisms of power and corruption.
+Tacitus chronicled the reigns of the Julio-Claudian and Flavian emperors with a mordant style and unsparing honesty that have made his works essential reading for anyone seeking to understand the mechanisms of power and corruption.
 His writing influenced Edward Gibbon's Decline and Fall of the Roman Empire and Machiavelli's political thought.
 The earliest Roman reference to Christians appears in the Annals, providing crucial external evidence for the early history of Christianity.

 The Roman Empire at Its Height, c.
 8-170 AD